Leodebat95/explorer-projeto-11-1-backend/README.md

 introducing the concepts of web application environments, sensitive data, environment variables, dotenv library, PM2 library and web hosting services.

-## Ferramentas Utilizadas | Tools used in this project
+## Ferramentas utilizadas | Tools used in this project

 - JavaScript
 - dotenv